jcsherin/jcsherin.github.io/posts/dremel-column-striping.md

 | 5   | alt_text.localizations.description | string    | Y        |
 | 6   | alt_text.localizations.keywords    | string    | N        |

-From the schema we can compute the maximum possible definition and repetition level values for each path:
+Each path in our schema has a maximum possible definition level (D) and repetition level (R).
+The maximum D is calculated by counting how many fields along the path are either optional or list types.
+The maximum R is the count of just the list type fields along the path.
+For our ProductImages schema, these maximums are:

 | No. | Schema Path                        | D | R |
 |-----|------------------------------------|---|---|